VIDA-NYU/auctus/docs/python/datamart-materialize.rst

 Materializers
 `````````````

-A materializer is an object that can take materialization information for a dataset (a JSON dictionary such as the one provided by Datamart under the ``materialize`` key) and can materialize it as a CSV file, for example by simply downloading it, by converting a different file to CSV, or possibly by doing multiple API calls to obtain all the rows.
+A materializer is an object that can take materialization information for a dataset (a JSON dictionary such as the one provided by Auctus under the ``materialize`` key) and can materialize it as a CSV file, for example by simply downloading it, by converting a different file to CSV, or possibly by doing multiple API calls to obtain all the rows.

-Some datasets provided by Datamart contain a key ``materialize.direct_url``, in which case no materializer is needed, we download the CSV directly.
+Some datasets provided by Auctus contain a key ``materialize.direct_url``, in which case no materializer is needed, we download the CSV directly.

 ..  autoclass:: datamart_materialize.noaa.NoaaMaterializer